geektechniquestudios/LibrarianAPI/README.md

 FileTools.setToggleState(boolean toggleState);
 ```

-The only acceptable parameters for the above method are "toggleOn" and "toggleOff"
+The above method will return "toggleOn" or "toggleOff"

 I hope this helps someone out there.